PX4/PX4-user_guide/en/flight_controller/modalai_fc_v1.md

 ## QGroundControl Support

-This board is slated to be supported starting in QGroundControl 3.5.7 (or the release after 3.5.6).
+This board supported in QGroundControl 4.0 and later.

 ## Specification